MultiBand End-Fed Antennas

 - Description: A half-wavelength long antenna fed at one end.
 The current peaks at the center, and voltage peaks at the ends.

-- Reason for Off-Center Feeding: An EFHW is fed at the end primarily because of its electrical characteristics as a half-wavelength antenna (beeing resonant at the odd and even harmonics), feeding at the end means dealing with a very high impedance (2,000–5,000 ohms), typically handled by a matching transformer (49:1, 56:1, 64:1, 68:1, 70:1 and 75:1).
+- Reason for Off-Center Feeding: An EFHW is fed at the end primarily because of its electrical characteristics as a half-wavelength antenna (being resonant at the odd and even harmonics), feeding at the end means dealing with a very high impedance (2,000–5,000 ohms), typically handled by a matching transformer (49:1, 56:1, 64:1, 68:1, 70:1 and 75:1).

 3. End-Fed Long Wire (EFLW)